dotnet-presentations/blazor-workshop/docs/09-progressive-web-app.md

 This service worker doesn't really do anything yet.
 It just installs itself, and then whenever any `fetch` event occurs (meaning that the browser is performing an HTTP request to your origin), it simply opts out of processing the request so that the browser handles it normally.
 If you want, you can come back to this file later and add some more advanced functionality like offline support, but we don't need that just yet.

-Enable the service worker by adding the following `<script>` elements into your `index.html` file, for example beneath the other `<script>` elements:
+Enable the service worker by adding the following `<script>` element into your `index.html` file, for example beneath the other `<script>` elements:

 ```js
 <script>navigator.serviceWorker.register('service-worker.js');</script>
 ```

-If you run your app now, then in the browser's dev tools console, you should see it write the following message:
+If you run your app now, then in the browser's dev tools console, you should see it log the following message:

 ```
 Installing service worker...